eseifert/gral/gral-core/src/rst/documentation_en.rst

 Custimization
 -------------

-The visual properties of most classes in GRAL can be queried and changed using the methods ``getSetting`` and ``setSetting``.
-This way, settings like colors, borders, margins, or positions can be easily customized.
+The visual appearance of most classes in GRAL can be queried and changed using the ``get`` and ``set`` methods for each property.
+This way, properties like colors, borders, margins, or positions can be easily customized.

 Customizing the plot
 ~~~~~~~~~~~~~~~~~~~~